-The Qualifications and Curriculum Authority Agenda;Raising standards for all
+The Qualifications and Curriculum Authority Agenda for Action on Education with Business.

 QCA was set up to bridge the academicvocational divide.
 Its core remit is to advise the Secretary of State on the school curriculum, its assessment and publicly funded qualifications offered in schools, colleges and workplaces.
 One of its key roles is to develop a coherent national framework of qualifications.

 QCA and the Government are working closely on harnessing the commitment of business and industry, together with partners in education, training and the professions, to raise achievement in schools and colleges, promote participation in lifelong learning and build the skills levels of the nation.